Where To Find Winter Sun

 Climbing Table Mountain provides scintillating views of the city and the coast, and Robben Island is a must for those eager to learn about the country’s chequered past.
 The waterfront is picturesque and there’s an array of restaurants offering lunch with a view.
 The Garden Route is a road trip like no other, and it’s ideally suited to wine lovers.

-A giant land mass surrounded by ocean waves, Australia is one of the most enticing prospects for anyone searching for sun.
+A giant landmass surrounded by ocean waves, Australia is one of the most enticing prospects for anyone searching for sun.
 Located in the Southern Hemisphere, ‘Oz’ basks in the golden glow of sunshine while frosts blanket the UK.
 The size and scale of Australia makes it difficult to explore every corner in a single trip, but there are several highlights, and no itinerary will disappoint.

-The summer is the best time to visit Australia to make the most of the vast swathes of golden sands, with destinations like Perth, Sydney, and the Gold Coast particularly popular at this time of year.
+The summer is the best time for an Australia holiday, to make the most of the vast swathes of golden sands, with destinations like Perth, Sydney, and the Gold Coast particularly popular at this time of year.
 Temperatures tend to reach up to 30 degrees by the coast with a refreshing breeze.
 Further north, a short boat ride from Cairns, visitors can enjoy snorkelling, swimming, and scuba diving tours of the Great Barrier Reef and hiking excursions in the forests of the far north are perfect for those keen to test their mettle.

 Another essential road trip for those eager to tick off an Antipodean bucket list is the Great Ocean Road.
 The jewel in Victoria’s crown, this winding track provides staggering views of the dramatic, rugged coastline.
 The highlight for most is the Twelve Apostles, a series of stone stacks that rise from the ocean with inimitable majesty.
 Starting the trip in Melbourne is a wonderful idea for those keen to combine sightseeing and cosmopolitan living with outdoor pursuits and balmy beach days.
 Melbourne is a bustling, cool city, which offers everything from artisan markets and giant designer malls to seafront amusement parks and skyscrapers that afford stunning skyline views.